starknet-edu/starknet-erc20/README.md

 ### Disclaimer

-Don't expect any kind of benefit from using this, other than learning a bunch of cool stuff about StarkNet, the first general purpose validity rollup on the Ethereum Mainnnet.
+Don't expect any kind of benefit from using this, other than learning a bunch of cool stuff about Starknet, the first general purpose validity rollup on the Ethereum Mainnnet.
 ​
-StarkNet is still in Alpha.
+Starknet is still in Alpha.
 This means that development is ongoing, and the paint is not dry everywhere.
 Things will get better, and in the meanwhile, we make things work with a bit of duct tape here and there!
 ​

 ### How it works

-The goal of this tutorial is for you to customize and deploy an ERC20 contract on StarkNet.
-Your progress will be check by an [evaluator contract](contracts/Evaluator.cairo), deployed on StarkNet, which will grant you points in the form of [ERC20 tokens](contracts/token/ERC20/TUTOERC20.cairo).
+The goal of this tutorial is for you to customize and deploy an ERC20 contract on Starknet.
+Your progress will be check by an [evaluator contract](contracts/Evaluator.cairo), deployed on Starknet, which will grant you points in the form of [ERC20 tokens](contracts/token/ERC20/TUTOERC20.cairo).

 Each exercise will require you to add functionality to your ERC20 token.